Jacopo-DM/EC-Devolve/docs/devolve/02 - use.md

 <img src="../imgs/228_rev.jpg" width="500"/>
 </center>

-As can be noted from this example, the PNG is lacking essential detail (a hinge) in explaining the shape of the model, exemplifying the need for this program.

 ### Devolve vs PNG Generator

 Here we see a comparison of a loaded model seen from the top, with the equivalent revolve-generated PNG.